Gavin-Niederman/shrewnit/README.md

 ## Accessing the Value

-To get the value of a measure, use the `Dimension` trait's `to` function.
+To get the value of a dimension, use the `Dimension` trait's `to` function.

 ```rust
 let time = 5.0 * Seconds;